suuelee/druber-responsive/README.md

 > Globally, 68.1% of all website visits in 2020 came from mobile devices—an increase from 63.3% in 2019.

 When was the last time you called an Uber from your laptop?
-I bet you're having a hard time thinking of an example because you've probably never had to!
+You've probably never done that before!
 Similarly, customers will likely be interacting with DRUBER through their phones, and it's absolutely critical to accomodate to these mobile users.
-Poor web design drives users away and increases bounce rates – in order to capture our market, we must create a seamless experience for all customers, on all devices.
+Poor web design drives users away and increases bounce rates – in order to fully capture our market, we must create a seamless experience for all customers, on all devices.

 ## What is my solution?

-📱Responsive design using media queries!
+📱Responsive design using media queries

 ### ❓What is responsive design?